ke2u1/ke2u1/README.md

 # 💫 About Me:
-🔭 Hi, I'm Ketul Ujain<br>A passionate Full Stack Developer and Viber Coder from India.
+🔭 Hi, I'm Ketul Ujain<br>A passionate Full Stack Developer from India.

 ## 🌐 Socials: